l-hodge/useazuredevops/README.md

 library(useazuredevops)
 use_azure_check()
 ```
 This creates a .yml file in the base directory of your R package.
-Every time you push changes to the repository the .yml will trigger a 'R CMD Check' and run code coverage.
+Every time you push changes to the repository the .yml will trigger a 'R CMD check' and run code coverage.